-Appointment of officers of customs.
+ment of officers of

-- 4. (1) The Central Government may appoint such persons as it thinks fit to be officers of customs. - (2) Without prejudice to the provisions of sub-section (1), the 35 Central Government may authorise the Board, a Collector of Customs or a Deputy or Assistant Collector of Customs to appoint officers of customs below the rank of Assistant Collector of Customs.

-Powers of officers of customs.

-- 5. (1) Subject to such conditions and limitations as the Board may impose, an officer of customs may exercise the powers and discharge 40 the duties conferred or imposed on him under this Act. - (2) An officer of customs may exercise the powers and discharge the duties conferred or imposed under this Act on any other officer of stoms who is subordinate
+- (2) Without prejudice to the provisions of sub-section (1), the customs.
+Central Government may authorise the Board, a Collector of Customs or a Deputy or Assistant Collector of Customs to appoint officers of customs below the rank of Assistant Collector of Customs. - 5.
+(1) Subject to such conditions and limitations as the Board may Powers of impose, an officer of customs may exercise the powers and discharge officers of customs. the duties conferred or imposed on him under this Act.

-- (3) Notwithstanding anything contained in this section, an Appellate Collector of Customs shall not exercise the powers and discharge the duties conferred or imposed on an officer of customs other than those specified in Chapter XV and section 108. - 6.
-The Central Government may, by notification in the Official Entrustment Gazette, entrust either conditionally or unconditionally to any officer of Board of the Central or the State Government or a local authority any and customs functions of the Board or any officer of customs under this Act.
+- (2) An officer of customs may exercise the powers and discharge the duties conferred or imposed under this Act on any other officer of customs who is subordinate to him. - (3) Notwithstanding anything contained in this section, an Appellate Collector of Customs shall not exercise the powers and discharge the duties conferred or imposed on an officer of customs other than those specified in Chapter XV and section 108. - 6.
+The Central Government may, by notification in the Official Entrusument Gazette, entrust either conditionally or unconditionally to any officer of functions of the Central or the State Government or a local authority any and customs functions of the Board or any officer of customs under this Act.

-officers on certain other officers.
+of Board officers on certain other officers.